danae-panagiot/particles/README.md

 2. Particles should appear from the beggining (along with the button) until the end of the countdown and the background is white? (__<span style="color:red">FIXED</span>__)

+3. Images from Taulov appear as animated particles